hapax/hapax.github.io/assets/hyperlaunch.md

 Since this is merely a feasibility analysis, I will ignore most of the important engineering problems, and focus on the physics.
-And even though I am focusing on the physics, I will adopt an order-of-magnitude-estimate (oome) philosophy, which I will call *oomeism*.
+And even though I am focusing on the physics, I will adopt an philosophy of order-of-magnitude-estimates (oome), which I call *oomeism*.
 I state for the record that "oomeism" and the "hyperlaunch" are very, very serious business.